 Advantage Dental Group has served Pueblo for more than 20 years, and we’re known for our outstanding work on dentures.
 Many members of our team have more than 20 years personal experience in dentistry, and they bend their experience to providing patients with the best results in a comfortable, welcoming environment.
-If you are looking for dentures in Pueblo, Please call (719) 545-1400 today for an appointment at Advantage Dental Group.
+If you are looking for dentures in Pueblo, Please call (719) 545-1400 today for an appointment with a Advantage Dental Group dentist.

 What Are Dentures?

 Technically, dentures are any tooth replacement.
 For example, a dental bridge is sometimes called a fixed partial denture.
 But for the purposes of this page, we’re going to focus on traditional removable dentures.

 Traditional removable dentures are tooth replacements that are made up of a supporting base that holds one or more replacement teeth.
 In general, traditional removable dentures are divided into two categories:

 Partials are used when you have lost one or more teeth in an arch, but have enough natural teeth remaining to support the partial denture.
 Full dentures are used when you have lost all teeth in an arch and need to replace them.

 If you have lost are have to lose one or more teeth, partial dentures are the simplest and most economical tooth replacement option.You only need to be in the office for taking impressions and fitting them.
 There is no need to modify any of your healthy teeth, and you don’t need surgery.
 They are ready quickly.